awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-tables.md

 In this example, you create an external table that is partitioned by a single partition key and an external table that is partitioned by two partition keys\.

 The sample data for this example is located in an Amazon S3 bucket that gives read access to all authenticated AWS users\.
 Your cluster and your external data files must be in the same AWS Region\.
-The sample data bucket is in the US West \(Oregon\) Region \(us\-west\-2\)\.
-To access the data using Redshift Spectrum, your cluster must also be in us\-west\-2\.
+The sample data bucket is in the US East \(N\.
+Virginia\) Region \(us\-east\-1\)\.
+To access the data using Redshift Spectrum, your cluster must also be in us\-east\-1\.
 To list the folders in Amazon S3, run the following command\.

 ```
-aws s3 ls s3://awssampledbuswest2/tickit/spectrum/sales_partition/
+aws s3 ls s3://redshift-downloads/tickit/spectrum/sales_partition/
 ```

 ```
 PRE saledate=2008-01/
-PRE saledate=2008-02/
 PRE saledate=2008-03/
+PRE saledate=2008-04/
+PRE saledate=2008-05/
+PRE saledate=2008-06/
+PRE saledate=2008-12/
 ```

 If you don't already have an external schema, run the following command\.
 Substitute the Amazon Resource Name \(ARN\) for your AWS Identity and Access Management \(IAM\) role\.